The ‘when’ of setting off on a bike trip is an easy one: as soon as you would like.

 Remember always that the perfect circumstances for your dream tour will never exist.
 “You will never simultaneously have infinite time, money, freedom and mojo,” says Alastair Humphreys.
 “So the best time is now.”

 Approaching the question from a different angle, when would you actually want to go cycle touring?

-And in climates where cycling in shorts and a T-shirt won’t be comfortable, your range can be greatly extended through careful choice of clothing.
-This is something we’ll come back to in more detail later on.
+And in colder climates where cycling in shorts and a T-shirt won’t be comfortable, your range can be greatly extended through careful choice of clothing and equipment, plus a few simple tips for cycling and camping in winter.

 (Photo courtesy of Peter Gostelow.)